Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

 Anything else you’d like us to know?

-Asking this question not only gives your customers the chance to mention anything they feel is important, it gives you insight into what’s important to them.
+Asking this question not only gives your customers the chance to mention anything they feel is important, but it also gives you insight into what’s important to them.

 It also gives your customer the last word and makes it clear that you’re not just interested in your own questions.